Gravitational Lens Time Delay Calculator

 For a point-mass lens, the scaled lensing potential is logarithmic, so .
 Solving the lens equation for the two image positions and subtracting their arrival times gives a closed-form expression for the relative delay.
 Using the dimensionless source position , the observable delay is

-Formula: Δt = (4 G M) / c^3(1 + z l)[y sqrt(y^2 + 4) + ln (sqrt(y^2 + 4) + y) / (sqrt(y^2 + 4) − y)]
+Formula: Δt = (4 G M) / c^3(1 + z_l)[y sqrt(y^2 + 4) + ln (sqrt(y^2 + 4) + y) / (sqrt(y^2 + 4) − y)]

 This expression combines two physical effects.
 One part is the geometric delay, which comes from the fact that the bent light rays travel along paths of different effective length.
 The other part is the gravitational or Shapiro delay, which comes from the slowing of light propagation in a gravitational potential.
 The logarithmic term is a signature of the point-mass potential, while the prefactor sets the overall timescale.
 In the calculator, the constants and are fixed to standard SI values, and the mass input is converted from solar masses to kilograms internally.

 It is also helpful to understand the units.
 The impact parameter is dimensionless, and the redshift is dimensionless as well.
 The mass carries the physical scale.
 Because the prefactor contains , the final answer naturally comes out in seconds.
 Dividing by 86,400 converts the result to days, which is the second value shown by the calculator.
+That means the output can be read both as a physics quantity in SI units and as a more observationally intuitive timescale for lens monitoring campaigns.

 That outcome makes physical sense.
 A mass of solar masses is large enough to produce substantial lensing, and means the source is fairly close to alignment, so two images form with noticeably different travel times.
 The redshift factor stretches the observed delay further.
 In observational terms, a delay of this size is entirely plausible for a lensed quasar monitored over weeks or months.